-The Federal Trade Commission (FTC) recently (Summer 2016), made it illegal for telemarketers to ask you to pay with any of the following three methods:
+Federal Trade Commission (FTC) Rules, make it illegal for telemarketers to ask you to pay with any of the following three methods:

 If a telemarketer asks you to use any of these payment methods, then the call is a scam and you should hang up and report it to the FTC.

 To reduce the number of unsolicited telemarketer calls ringing on your phone, put your number on the FTC’s Do Not Call Registry.
-You can register by toll free 888-382-1222; TTY 866-290-4236 from the phone number you want to put on the registry or online.
+You can register for free online or by calling 888-382-1222; TTY 866-290-4236 from the phone number you want to put on the registry or online.

 Placing your number on the Do Not Call Registry will help reduce the number of robocalls you receive, but it will not eliminate all of them.
 Companies trying to scam you don’t care about following the law; thus, they won’t bother to screen for numbers on the Do Not Call Registry.